Rebel1124/algo_trading_and_ML/README.md

 |      BTC	         |     0.6023     |     0.5172     |     0.6605     |     0.9139     |
 |      ETH           |	   0.7318     |    	0.5015     |     0.5842     |     1.3771     |

 In addition, we also ran the Long-Short-Term-Memory Artificial Neural Network (LSTM ANN) and obtained similar and compararabe results to our original ANN Model.
-Consequently we have  not shown the results for this model here but for reference they can be found in the datasets/algoData_LSTM_results folder.
+Consequently we have  not shown the results for this model here but for reference they can be found in the datasets/algoData_LSTM_results and algoData_LSTM_model_acc_loss folders.

 <br>